best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 [Code documentation](code_documentation.md) is essential for business continuity and sustainability.

-* Every function should be documented in the code, so it is clear what the function is supposed to do.
+* You should document every function in the code, so it is clear what each function is supposed to do.
 * Function documentation should include what goes in and what comes out of each function.
-* Where code will be run or re-used by others, documentation should include usage examples and test data.
+* Where others will run or re-used the code, documentation should include usage examples and test data.

 ### What are the dependencies?

 [Project documentation](project_documentation.md) ensures that others can reproduce our analysis.

-* User instructions should be provided for running the analysis.
+* You should provide user instructions for running the analysis.
-* Software and package versions should be documented with the code.
+* You should document software and package versions with the code.
-Typically package versions are recorded using `setup.py` and `requirements.txt` files (Python) or a `DESCRIPTION` file (R).
+Typically, you record package versions using `setup.py` and `requirements.txt` files (Python) or a `DESCRIPTION` file (R).
 * Code should not be dependent on a specific computer to run.
 Running it on a colleague's system can help to check this.
-* When the same analysis is run multiple times or on different systems, it should give reproducible outcomes.
+* When you run the same analysis multiple times or on different systems, it should give reproducible outcomes.
 * Container systems, like Docker, help to create reproducible environments to run code.